ssjang25/ssjang25/README.md

 - CS 325: A human computer interaction (HCI) course that focuses on Usability, Human Computer Interaction, User Interfaces, and Human Centered Computing.
 By learning about user interface prototyping, human centered design, and evaluation methodologies, a final hi-fidelity prototype for a hypothetical mobile application was created as the final project for this course.

 - CS 389: Introduction to Machine Learning.
 This course focused on the basics of ML using Python and Pytorch.
+For the final class project, a teammate and I created an audio-emotion recognition model using the RAVDESS speech dataset.